lucacadalora/Jatevo-x402/README.md

 ## How It Works

-1. You make an API request
+1. Make an API request
-2. Server responds with payment request (HTTP 402)
-3. SDK signs a micro-payment ($0.01 USDC)
-4. Request retries with payment proof
+2. SDK handles payment automatically in the background
-5. You get the AI response
+3. You get the AI response

 All handled automatically by the SDK!